Ab initio descriptions of $A=16$ mirror nuclei with resonance and continuum coupling: Introduction

-Among these open quantum systems, the $A=16$ mirror partners are particular and could provide insights into nuclear force and the evolution of nuclear properties from the valley of stability to driplines.
-For one thing, the apparent symmetry breaking in spectra of mirror partners $^{16}$F and $^{16}$N is observed, which leads to level inversion in ground states (g.s.), which can find explanations from continuum coupling~\cite{PhysRevC.90.014307}.
-Furthermore, the energy shifts in pairs of isobaric analog states in mirror nuclei are systematically analyzed in Ref.~\cite{PhysRevC.102.031303}.
-It turns out that the large energy splittings of $^{16}$F-$^{16}$N mirror pair exceed the normal isospin-symmetry-breaking (ISB) behavior, which requires additional ISB effects.
+Among the open quantum systems, the $A=16$ mirror partners are interesting, and could provide more insights into the isospin symmetry breaking of nuclear force and the evolution of nuclear properties from the valley of stability to driplines.
+The apparent symmetry breaking in the spectra of the mirror partners $^{16}$F and $^{16}$N was observed with significant level inversions starting from the ground states (g.s.), which was explained by the continuum coupling~\cite{PhysRevC.90.014307}.
+In Ref.~\cite{PhysRevC.102.031303}, energy shifts in pairs of isobaric analog states in mirror nuclei were systematically analyzed.
+It turns out that the large energy splittings of the $^{16}$F-$^{16}$N mirror pair exceed the normal isospin-symmetry-breaking (ISB) behavior, which requires additional ISB effects.
 Theoretically, as mentioned in Ref.~\cite{PhysRevC.90.014307}, the phenomenological Gamow shell model (GSM) and coupled-channel GSM calculations with a dedicated treatment of nuclear correlations have been performed to analyze the $^{16}$F-$^{16}$N mirror pair~\cite{PhysRevC.106.L011301}.
 It shows that only coupled-channel GSM calculations with corrective factors reproduce the TES observed in the $^{16}$F-$^{16}$N mirror pair.
 For the mirror partners $^{16}$C and $^{16}$Ne, larger isospin asymmetries in the configurations of the g.s. and first $2^+$ state are demonstrated and considered as a new mechanism of TES ~\cite{PhysRevLett.88.042502,PhysRevC.91.024325}.
 In addition, $^{16}$Ne is an intermediate nucleus of the cascade $2p$ emission of the recently observed four-proton unbound nucleus $^{18}$Mg.
 The study of mirror asymmetry in the $^{16}$C-$^{16}$Ne mirror pair is meaningful to further understand the nature of higher $2^+$ excitation energy in $^{18}$Mg~\cite{PhysRevLett.127.262502}.
 Nuclei at driplines exhibit novel phenomena arising from the proximity of the continuum, which also provides a comprehensive and rigorous test of nuclear theory.